This article was updated on June 27, 2019.

 If you are dining at a cafe, sit down restaurant or bar then of course, a tip is in order.
 Again this will depend on how the service is for what tip you leave them with.
 If you are ordering coffee at a coffee house or even Starbucks, you can leave a tip in the tip jar, but that’s really your call.
 If you drink there everyday, a tip would probably help you in gaining the best coffee every time at least.

 My Tip: I always tip 20% of my bill total.
 I have yet to encounter bad service at a restaurant or cafe; but that’s no doubt because I live in Australia.
-Our servers earn good wages, so their service isn’t always that amazing.
+Our servers earn good wages, so their service isn’t always that amazing here.
 This is never the case when I travel in the US.
 If I find myself with exceptional service or eat in a more higher end eatery; I tip around 25%.
 You can tip in cash or by card depending on how you are paying.
+But never pay for a meal with a prepaid debit card due to “hold” transactions that can occur when the tip is added.

 If you’re eating at a buffet, you should leave at least a 10% tip in cash on the table to the server who takes away your plate/serves you any drinks.

-If I drink at a bar, I always tip $1-2 per drink in cash.
+If I drink at a bar, I always tip at least $2 per drink in cash.
 If you don’t tip, don’t expect great service for the rest of the evening.
 Consistent tips = good service.
+If a bartender doesn’t make a drink – but pulls the lid off a beer etc then you don’t have tip them for that.
+But $1 here and there won’t hurt if you plan to drink there for awhile and what the bartender to prioritise you.

 Tipping For Other Services